 In addition to being a medical doctor, Dr. Cooley served as the Washington Postmaster from 1836 to 1859.

 community was started by John Tupper and Ira Preston.
-Preston purchased five 80 acre land parcels from the United States Goverment
+Preston purchased five 80-acre land parcels from the United States Government

 in 1826.
 These were located on the middle branch of the Clinton River.
-The families in groups of twenty indivduals, came from
+The families in groups of twenty individuals came from

 first in Macomb County.
 It operated for forty years and disappeared in the 1870's.

-The Preston family built a 18 by 24 foot, shake roof, log cabin with bark covered gable ends, a blanket for a door, and
+The Preston family built an 18 by 24 foot, shake roof, log cabin with bark-covered gable ends, a blanket for a door, and

 a floor made of split logs.
 Ice was obtained from the mill pond, Cusick Lake, or even as far away as Lake St.Clair.

-The Preston and Carlenton family reunions were always big affairs.
-They included movies and an all family member girl
+The Preston and Carleton family reunions were always big affairs.
+They included movies and an all family member girl band.

-Ira Preston, in 1838, deeded a one acre parcel of his land for the establishment of the Prestonville Cemetary.
-The majority
+Ira Preston, in 1838, deeded a one-acre parcel of his land for the establishment of the Prestonville Cemetery, which can

-of the Preston and Carlenton family members are buried within the Prestonville Cemetary.
+be found on 25 Mile Road west of Schoenherr.
+The majority of the Preston and Carleton family members are buried in the Prestonville

-In 1881, the Prestonville enrollment consisted of 64 students.
-A teacher was paid $500. a year for his or her services.
+In 1881, the Prestonville school enrollment consisted of 64 students.
+A teacher was paid $500 a year for his or her services.

 During the 1920's seventh grade students were required to travel to Utica for testing prior to qualification of passage to

 8th grade.
 They also had to return prior to passage to the 10th grade.
-The school closed in 1954 and is currently a private
+The school closed in 1954 and the building was demolished